VincentWang510/Vincent-Wang-Telling-Stories-With-Data/critique-by-design.md

 ## Step one: the visualization

-Origional link to the page and data: https://data.europa.eu/en/publications/datastories/open-data-enabler-regional-development-and-better-cohesion-europe
+Original link to the page and data: https://data.europa.eu/en/publications/datastories/open-data-enabler-regional-development-and-better-cohesion-europe

 I selected this dataset because it initially appeared complex, and I wanted to challenge myself with a more intricate analysis.
 I was also drawn to the European Union's commitment to five key initiatives aimed at improving Europe, as it highlights the need for multilateral cooperation among all member states—a concept I find particularly compelling-since working together in 2024 does not seem to be a common trend within the United States.
 What also stood out to me was how progressive these five policies are.
 They focus on creating a more socially inclusive Europe, tackling climate change, enhancing digital connectivity, improving transportation through smarter infrastructure, and promoting sustainability across the continent.
 I'm genuinely inspired by the forward-thinking approach of these European initiatives, especially as I reflect on how much more could be done in these areas in my own country.